 3. It can be accurate

 In saturated industries like retail, competitor based pricing can be fairly accurate.
-After all, for most consumer products there are millions of customers and enough data to move pricing closer towards a market based methodology.
+After all, for most consumer products there are millions of customers and enough data to move pricing closer towards a methodology based on market price and market share.
 Unfortunately, software doesn’t tend to have this same luxury.

 Following the herd